thiagogbeier/lokka/website/docs/developer-guide.md

 ## Pre-requisites

-- Follow the [installation guide](https://lokka.dev/docs/install) to install Node and create the Entra application.
+- Follow the [installation guide](install) to install Node and the [advanced guide](install-advanced) if you wish to create a custom Entra application.
 - Clone the Lokka repository from GitHub [https://github.com/merill/lokka](https://github.com/merill/lokka)

 ## Building the project